 Read on to learn about the best approved LPN programs in Washington, see what it takes to earn licensure after graduating, explore the state’s job market for LPNs, and find other helpful resources.

-College Spotlights: Best LPN Programs in Washington State
+2023’s Best LPN Programs in Washington State

 Located in Lynnwood, Edmonds College offers a part-time practical nursing program designed for those who currently work in healthcare but want to upgrade their credentials.
 The program goes across seven quarters and takes 21 months to complete.
 New students begin the program in the fall quarter.

-Some of the topics explored in this program include principles of medication administration, mental health nursing, and nursing care of children, among others.
+Topics explored in this program include principles of medication administration, mental health nursing, and nursing care of children, among others.
 Students also complete several practicum experiences to earn the required clinical hours for eventual licensure.

-Admission requirements include a minimum 2.75 GPA, at least six months of recent patient care experience, passing TEAS exam scores, two professional recommendations, and document technology skills.
+Admission requirements include a minimum 2.75 GPA, at least six months of recent patient care experience, passing TEAS exam scores, two professional recommendations, and documented technology skills.
 Those who already hold CAN certification will be given extra consideration.

 Clover Park Technical College in Lakewood provides a 60-credit practical nursing certificate program designed to be completed in just four quarters.
 New students can start their training program during the fall, winter, or spring quarters.